mzdr/oh-snap/README.md

 use League\BooBoo\BooBoo;
 use mzdr\OhSnap\Formatter\PrettyFormatter;

-// Default options… adjust to your liking.
-// See below for more information.
+// Options array for adjusting formatter behaviour.
+// Default values are shown below.
 $options = [

-    // Path to custom theme CSS file
+    // List of CSS files to include in the (default) template.
-    'theme' => null,
+    'theme' => ['default'],

-    // Path to custom template file
+    // Path to custom template file.
     'template' => null,

-    // If set to true, code preview will not
+    // If set to true, code preview will not contain the
-    // contain the whole file but the amount
-    // of lines defined in excerptSize
+    // whole file but the amount of lines defined in excerptSize.
     'excerptOnly' => false,

-    // Amount of lines the code preview should have… 'excerptSize' => 20
+    // Amount of lines the code preview should have… 'excerptSize' => 20,

+    // Optional header/footer content to show.
+    // HTML will not be stripped.
+    'header' => '',
+    'footer' => ''
 ];

 $booboo = new BooBoo([new PrettyFormatter($options)]);